yshivam/Flipper/README.md

 # Flipper - An Interactive way to Build, Ship & Navigate your Docker containers.

 Flipper is a Docker playground which allows users to run Docker commands in a matter of seconds.
-It gives the experience of having a free RHEL Virtual Machine in browser, where you can build and run Docker containers.
+It gives the experience of having a free RHEL/Cent OS Virtual Machine in browser, where you can build and run Docker containers.

 # Highlights: